CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Discussion

 \section{Discussion}

 Two limitations of this work should be noted.
 First, we do not report real-robot experiments.
 CorridorVLA is designed as a lightweight modification on top of existing VLA policies---primarily through objective-level constraints and a minimal interface extension---and our study focuses on verifying whether such constraints provide consistent benefits under standard embodied benchmarks.
 Real-world deployment, however, depends on additional factors inherited from the base models (e.g., data collection procedures, sim-to-real gaps, and system identification), which are not addressed by a loss-level change alone.
 We view real-robot validation as an important next step, particularly to test whether corridor widths and noise-aware weighting should adapt to contact likelihood and uncertainty in physical interaction.
+Moreover, CorridorVLA is primarily designed for quasi-static manipulation tasks whose end-effector motion can be summarized by a small number of spatial anchors.
+Extending the framework to highly dynamic behaviors, discontinuous contact events, bimanual manipulation, or mobile manipulation remains an important direction for future work.

 Second, we do not provide a head-to-head comparison with spatial-cue designs that rely on image-based or latent visual intermediates, such as InterleaveVLA and ReconVLA.
 These methods represent spatial guidance in a different form---often through richer visual signals and heavier generative components---and are typically evaluated under different training budgets and architectural assumptions.
 Our goal here is not to replace such approaches, but to probe a complementary question: whether \emph{text-style} spatial cues, expressed as simple physical quantities closer to the action manifold, can directly constrain generative action policies.
 The consistent gains we observe across two backbones and two benchmarks suggest that this direction is viable, even with minimal architectural changes.
 This points to an alternative design axis for spatial intermediates: beyond shaping hidden features implicitly, spatial objectives can be injected explicitly at the action-generation level through a tolerant corridor that supports fast correction outside the region and gradual refinement within it.